Are Tampons Dangerous?

 Tampons contain the following harmful chemicals:

 - Dioxins + Trihalomethane.
 Tampons are often made from rayon and during the processing of this product, dioxins are release.
 It’s extremely toxic and shouldn’t be near out bodies.
 Women exposed to high levels of it are at risk for a whole host of things including infertility and cancer.
-During the bleaching process, more dioxins and Trihalomethane are released at sometimes dangerous levels and trace amounts can sometimes be found in sanitary napkins and tampons.
+During the bleaching process, more dioxins and Trihalomethane are released at sometimes dangerous levels.
+The result is that trace amounts can sometimes be found in sanitary napkins and tampons.

 - Glyphosate.
 Also known as the pesticide Roundup, this product is used to grow cotton.
 The WHO recently linked this chemical to cancer and in a recent study it was found that 85% of feminine hygiene products contained traces of it.
 Putting this next to your skin on a consistent basis certainly isn’t a good thing.